augi/gradle-docker-java/README.md

         // username and password are used if the Docker Registry requires credentials for pushing username = 'registry-username'
         password = System.getenv('DOCKER_REGISTRY_PASSWORD')
-        removeImage = false // indicates if the image should be removed after publishing, default is true }
+        registry = 'docker.company.com' // Docker registry used to login; default: tries to extract it from 'image' removeImage = false // indicates if the image should be removed after publishing, default is true }